deeppavlov/DeepPavlov/docs/integrations/rest_api.rst

 API service.

-Properties from ``common_defaults`` section are used by default unless they are overridden by component-specific properties, provided in ``model_defaults`` section of the ``server_config.json``.
+Properties from ``common_defaults`` section are used by default unless they are overridden by model-specific properties, provided in ``model_defaults`` section of the ``server_config.json``.
-Component-specific properties are bound to the component by ``server_utils`` label in ``metadata/labels`` section of the component config.
-Value of ``server_utils`` label from component config should match with properties key from ``model_defaults`` section of ``server_config.json``.
+Model-specific properties are bound to the model by ``server_utils`` label in ``metadata/labels`` section of the model config.
+Value of ``server_utils`` label from model config should match with properties key from ``model_defaults`` section of ``server_config.json``.